smithc36-tcd/hpc-group/assignment_one/ass_1.md

 **How many computing nodes does Dardel have?**

 - Dardel supercomputer have 1270 nodes.
-[488 SNIC thin, 20 SNIC large, 8 SNIC Huge, 2 SNIC Giant, 284 KTH]
+[736 NAISS thin, 268 NAISS large, 8 NAISS Huge, 10 NAISS Giant, 36 256GB KTH nodes, 248 512GB KTH nodes]

 **How many CPUs, CPU core, and memory does each computing node have?**